deckerweb/snippets-quicknav/README.md

 	- a) As regular plugin (also supports Multisite network-wide activation)
 	- b) As code snippet - directly in _Code Snippets_ itself! 👏
 10. Custom tweaks via constants: enable or disable various additional features or tweaks – just as simple code snippets, see below --- this keeps the plugin/snippet simple and lightweight
+11. Show the Admin Bar also in Block Editor full screen mode.

 ---